SoftwareAG/c8y-docs/content/web/tutorials-bundle/extend-an-existing-application.md

 * Building it with @c8y/cli.

 Which one to choose heavily depends on the application you want to build.
-For example, if you want an application that just follows the look and feel of the platform but want to use special dependencies for certain scenarios, for example the Material framework, you are best set with the pure Angular CLI solution.
+For example, if you want an application that just follows the look and feel of the platform but want to use special dependencies for certain scenarios, for example, the Material framework, you are best set with the pure Angular CLI solution.

 The most common use case is the extension of a hybrid application, which we will cover in this recipe.
 First, take a look at the limitations of that approach to understand why the concepts are designed the way they are.